 Tackling moulds at home

 It is mostly found indoors in kitchens and bathrooms, where humidity levels are high.
-Who should do the cleanup depends on a number of factors.
-One consideration is the size of the affected area.
+However, who should do the cleanup depends on a number of factors.
+One is the size of the affected area.
 If the mouldy area is less than about 1m² you can handle the job yourself.
 You can simply remove it with over the counter products.
 However, if there has been a lot of water damage, and/or mould growth covers more than 1m², it is advisable to hire a specialist contractor.

 The following measures can help:

 - During humid months, use an air conditioner or a dehumidifier.

 - Ensure there is adequate ventilation, especially in your bathrooms.